Notes to the Statement of Income and Expenses

 Appropriation of the Result

-On May 28, 2020, the Supervisory Board of Stichting War Child discussed the annual report and the financial statements 2019.
-In accordance with article 8.1.a of the articles of association of War Child, the Supervisory Board adopted the annual report and the annual accounts of War Child, including the proposed appropriation of the surplus.
-The members of the Supervisory Board as per 28 May 2020 are Peter Bakker (President), Hans van den Noorda, Willemijn Verloop (Vice-President), Rob Theunissen (Treasurer), Raymond Cloosterman, Edith Kroese, Arjan Hehenkamp and Stef Oud.
+On June 10 2020, the Supervisory Board of Stichting War Child discussed the annual report and the financial statements 2020.
+In accordance with article 8.1.a of the articles of association of War Child, the Supervisory Board adopted the annual report and the annual accounts of War Child, including the proposed appropriation of the deficit.
+The members of the Supervisory Board as per 10 June 2021 are Peter Bakker (President), Hans van den Noorda, Willemijn Verloop (Vice-President), Rob Theunissen (Treasurer), Raymond Cloosterman, Edith Kroese, Arjan Hehenkamp and Stef Oud.

 Addition to (withdrawal from):